Bit-Wasp/BitWasp/README.md

 Installation
 ===
+Dependencies:
+Linux (commands in this reference will assume you're using Linux) gnupg PHP extension
+Bitcoin binaries
+SQL Database

 Pull the project from our repository, and unzip in your document root.
 You may need to alter permissions for temporary files, so execute the following: chmod 777 ./assets/images -R